panazee/ios-learning/CoreData/README.md

 ### 1. Create CoreData model
 - create new file (CoreData model)
+- name it like the app (AppName)
-- add Entity
+- add Entity (uppercased, singular, e.g. Event)
-- add Attributes with data types
+- add Attributes with data types (camelCased, e.g. startLocation)
 - mark what is not optional

 ### 2. Create Data Controller